Catholic Guides of Ireland

 The Catholic Guides of Ireland (Banóglaigh Catoilicí na hÉireann) is one of the two Guiding organisations in the Republic of Ireland.
 It has members in both the Republic of Ireland and Northern Ireland.
 Catholic Guides of Ireland began in 1928 and thus in 2003 celebrated 75 years of Guiding in Ireland.

-Together with the Irish Girl Guides it forms the Council of Irish Guiding Associations.
+Together with the Irish Girl Guides, it forms the Council of Irish Guiding Associations.
 In total three Guide associations operate on the island of Ireland.
 The other two are Irish Girl Guides (IGG) and Girlguiding Ulster, part of Girlguiding UK.

-Emily McCann is the chief commissioner for CGI.

 Memberships

 The Catholic Guides of Ireland is a member of the Council of Irish Guiding Associations, the national Guiding federation of Ireland.
 Through this council, it is a member of the WAGGS.
 The council serves 13,806 Guides (as of 2003).